 The bus hugs the curves of the entire Bay of Kotor on its way to Herceg Novi before finally crossing the Croatian border to Dubrovnik.
 The views along the way are a sight to behold – I’ve included many pictures from the ride in the photo gallery below.
 Steep cliffs, red-tiled roofs and locals enjoying a dip in the cool sea on a hot summer day.

-The ride itself takes only about 2 hours but we did spend an hour between two border crossing checkpoints where they collected passports from everyone on the bus before returning them stamped.
+The ride itself takes only about two hours but we did spend an hour between two border crossing checkpoints where they collected passports from everyone on the bus before returning them stamped.

 Definitely something to consider someday.